sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 CottageDays marketplace.
 It will be a nightly booking process in contrast to the default daily process.

-In addition, we also add a new decline transition for the operator and update the client app so that it uses the new process.
+In addition, we will also add a new decline transition for the operator and update the client app so that it uses the new process.

 ### Clone Flex example processes repository

 // TODO: Check where the example process should come from => can't use the flex-default-process because it doesn't have time based bookings!

-Writing _process.edn_ file and email templates from scratch is a bit tedious task.
-We'll make our life a bit easier by cloning Flex example processes repository:
+Writing a _process.edn_ file and the email templates from scratch is a fairly tedious task.
+We'll make our life a bit easier by cloning the Flex example processes repository :

 ```shell
 git clone https://github.com/sharetribe/flex-example-processes.git